tetratelabs/istio-0to60/docs/traffic-shifting.md

 Watch the request volume change (you may need to click on the "refresh dashboard" button in the upper right-hand corner).

-Finally, let's switch all traffic over to v2.
+Finally, switch all traffic over to v2.

 ```yaml linenums="1" title="customers-virtualservice-final.yaml"
 --8<-- "customers-virtualservice-final.yaml"